simsekergun/EMcat/README.md

 The entire dataset has 60,000 samples.
 In the input file (X.csv, which was divided into 6 csv files to reduce the size of each csv file to 25 MB or less, see the sample notebook to understand how X_Part1.csv, X_Part2.csv, etc. are merged to create the X), there are 6 columns: real part and imaginary parts of Ez, Hx, and Hy, respectively.
 There are 10 different main groups of objects (see Y.csv) obtained by converting handwritten digits (from 0 to 9).
 The goal is to identify the object category (Y) from X.

 ### A Sample Implementation
-A sample notebook (example.ipynb) is provided as a sample, where three Dense layers are followed by a softmax activation function.
+A sample notebook (example.ipynb) is provided as a sample, where two Dense layers (with sigmoid activation function) are followed by another Dense layer that uses a softmax activation function.
 Probably, this approach is not the best because it simply removes the correlation between real and imaginary parts.
 The validation accuracy of this sample approach is ~75%.
-Please see the figure below.
+Please see the figures below.
 We are looking forward to receiving much higher accuracies from you.
 <img src="https://github.com/simsekergun/EMcat/blob/main/figures/Acc_Loss.png?raw=true" width="600"/>

 ### Important Note